nedarta/yii2-calendar-widget/README.md

 - **ActiveRecord Integration**: Easily bind the widget to any `ActiveQuery`.
 - **AJAX-Powered**: Month switching and day selection use `Pjax` for a seamless experience.
 - **Bootstrap 5**: Native support for Bootstrap 5 layout and styling.
+- **Internationalization**: Full support for multiple languages using PHP Intl extension.
 - **Rich Interaction**: Days with events are highlighted with a status dot.
 - **Flexible Attributes**: Supports dot-notation for relations (e.g., `event.name`) and single `datetime` columns.
 - **Mobile Responsive**: Adaptive layout for smaller screens.